Rupesh-yy/19CS302_Module_1/Ex no_1.md

-# EX 1 C a program to find the sum of two integer numbers.
+# EX 1 C program to initialize the value as 5.8 & display the same.
 ## DATE:
 ## AIM:
-    To write a program to find the sum of two integer numbers.
+To write a program to initialize the value as 5.8 & display the same.

 ## Algorithm

-1. Start.
+1. Start
-2. Declare three integer variables.
+2. Declare a variable value of type int
-3. Get the input from the user.
-4. Initialize the third variable with the sum of the other two variables.
+3. Initialize value with value 5.8.
-5. Print the sum of the two numbers.
+4. Print the value of value using printf.
-6. Stop
+5. End .

 ## Program:
 ```